 WebsterRogers LLP is a leading South Carolina-based accounting and consulting firm that provides a broad spectrum of assurance, tax, and advisory services to clients in many industries.
 Founded in 1984 on the principles of quality, integrity and dedication to client service, our success is directly related to our strong commitment to our people and our clients.
 WebsterRogers offers the degree of personal attention, responsiveness and accessibility our clients expect and deserve - coupled with national resources that can satisfy their needs.

-Over the past 38 years, the Firm has grown from one small office in Florence to eight full-service offices throughout the state of South Carolina serving a diverse client base.
-WebsterRogers is currently the second largest public accounting and consulting firm headquartered in the state of South Carolina and one of the 200 largest in the United States.
+Over the past 39 years, the Firm has grown from one small office in Florence to seven full-service offices throughout the state of South Carolina serving a diverse client base.
+WebsterRogers is currently the second largest public accounting and consulting firm headquartered in the state of South Carolina.